 January 2015: Nikos

 December 2014: Kaitlyn

 October 2014: Alex

 September 2014: Ron

 August 2014: Drake

-Topics include diagnosis, current & emerging treatments, the role of clinical trials & communication with your healthcare team.
+Topics include diagnosis, treatment options, CML monitoring, and communication with your healthcare team.